herrblitzkrieg/passwd-gen.github.io/README.md

 # POMjs

-**POMjs** is a random password generator in HTML and pure Javascript.
+This is a fork of **POMjs** a random password generator in HTML and pure Javascript hosted on GitHub Pages.
 It can be customized by modifying the sources.
 There's really nothing magic going on here, but it works and is somewhat responsive.
 The goal was to make something small, useful, and reasonably free from dependencies.

 ## Parts